frequently asked questions

 What are the known side effects to adult Stem Cell Therapy?

 Side effects tend to be minimal and can include minor pain and irritation at the injection site.
-Patients may also experience bruising or discomfort from the mini-lipoaspiration.
+Patients may also experience bruising or discomfort from the mini-lipoaspiration or bone marrow aspirate.
 Patients are typically able to resume normal activities within days of the procedure.
-Because our treatment uses the patient’s own stem cells, the chances of immune system rejection are very low.
+Because our treatment uses the patient’s own cells, the chances of immune system rejection are very low.
 In depth research and testing of adult stem cell therapy is ongoing worldwide and very minimal adverse side effects have been reported.

 How long will my recovery take?